It's recommended for STUDENTS who would like to add to either a

 Language learning comes with challenges as the path to fluency doesn't always seem to be a straight line.

-It challenges us to start thinking differently and forcing ourselves to stay out of our COMFORT ZONE.
+It challenges us to start thinking differently and stay out of our comfort zone.

 Q1: Why did I decide to learn a foreign language?

-Q2: What have I tried so far that has worked well and vice versa?
+Q2: What have I tried so far that has worked well and not so well?

-Q5: Why do I feel trapped without making much progress even after months or years of studying?
+Q5: Do I feel trapped without making much progress even after months or years of study?
+(If applicable)

 Q6: Why does it seem so hard to reach any decent level of proficiency in my language learning?

-Language learning is one of the most humbling and humanistic process that we can get involved in.
+Language learning is one of the most humbling, rewarding, and humanistic processes that we can get involved in.

 😵"But How Should I Choose a Teacher?"